yiwan330445/rcc/docs/maintenance.md

   or tooling, might cause slowness when needed next time, or if builds are prevented it might even deny usage of those spaces

+## Maintenace and product families

+Since v18 of rcc, there are two different product families present.
+To explicitely maintain specific product family holotree, then either `--robocorp` or `--sema4ai` flag should be given.
+Both product families have their separate holotree libraries and spaces.

 ## Deleting catalogs and spaces

 Before you delete anything, you should be aware of those things and what is